cwoodsJJSafety/rss-xml/README.md

 ## Errors

-Make sure to check the response for errors and fix before uploading
+Make sure to check for errors and fix before uploading